Koko-66/Translate_it/README.md

 ## <a name="credits">Credits
 A great thank you to:
-- My mentor, Caleb, for extremely valuable pointers on how to visualise the movement on the board, make decisions on the best UX approaches and support throughout the whole project.
+- My mentor, Caleb Mbakwe, for extremely valuable pointers on how to visualise the movement on the board, make decisions on the best UX approaches and organise the code, and his support throughout the whole project.

 - Stackoverflow, its users and their previous posts to help me find solutions to problems I encountered.
 Specifically:
   - Ned Batchelder for his [suggestion](https://stackoverflow.com/questions/4010322/sort-a-list-of-class-instances-python#comment4297852_4010333) on how to sort linguists listings according to specific attribute and operator module's [official documentation](https://docs.python.org/3/library/operator.html) for information on how to apply it.